 I’m one of those annoying people to watch or listen to anything with.
 Nothing passes.
 And if it does, I rewind until I get it.
 Then I hit pause because multitasking is at the bottom of my abilities list.
 It is then that I take a moment to reflect on what has been said and then write down some interesting bits.

 3. Increase the listening speed

-Speed up the pace to get the most out of an episode at a shorter amount of time.
+Speed up the pace to get the most out of an episode in a shorter amount of time.
 Increase it to just above where you’re comfortable.
-This way you have to stretch yourself, but you can still understand and retain everything being said.
+This way, you have to stretch yourself, but you can still understand and retain everything being said.
 Over time, the mind naturally adjusts to the higher rate and sounds normal.
 Once this happens, increase the speed again.

 Slow down when;